lesliesuhm/VNC-Server-AAI/README.md

 View the [Changelog](../master/CHANGELOG) here.

 # How to use (VNC-Server-AAI-XFCE4.sh):

-(CHANGE VNCUSER VARIABLE FIRST!)
 ```
 git clone https://github.com/lesliesuhm/VNC-Server-AAI.git && cd VNC-Server-AAI
 ```
-# Change the VNCUSER varible with your perferred text editor, then run
+### Change the VNCUSER varible with your perferred text editor, then run
 ```
 chmod +x VNC-Server-AAI-XFCE4.sh && sudo ./VNC-Server-AAI-XFCE4.sh
 ```